blossomacademyca/site-blossomacademy/enrollment_information.md

 ### Meals

 We offer healthy snacks in the morning and afternoon, as well as catered lunch.
-The cost of meals is included in our daily fee.
+The cost of meals are included in our daily fee.

 The lunch menu is sent to parents every four weeks.